dziwGH/WebProgramming/my-personal-webpage/README.md

 ## Images

 All the images should come from the `frontend` directory and the `frontend/public` directory.

+## Features

+The main features of this webpage is the card elements implemented in the education, skills, and projects tabs.
+It also includes a contact form that will store the responses in my database.

 ## For information about React and Vite, use the following information